avifenesh/valkey-glidejs-mcp/README.md

 ## 💬 What You Can Ask

-Once installed, your AI assistant becomes a Valkey GLIDE expert.
-Try these prompts:
+Describe what you need - the system automatically routes to the right functionality:

-### 🔄 Migration Assistance
+### 🔄 Migration

 ```
 "Migrate this ioredis code to GLIDE"